 In this area, enter a string that will be used as the shelf name.
 When you unshelve your changes, a new changelist with the same name will be created in the Local Changes view.
 If you leave this field empty, the shelf name will be generated using the following pattern: <number of files in the shelf>, <date and time when the shelf was created>:

 After Submit / After Commit section

-Use the controls in this area to define which additional actions you want AppCode to perform after putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want AppCode to perform after committing the selected files.

 |Item||Tooltip and Shortcut||Description|

-When the last/first difference is hit, AppCode suggests to click the arrow buttons F7/ ⇧F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or first difference is reached, AppCode suggests to click the arrow buttons F7/ ⇧F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.